yagarea/jektex/README.md

 display mode?
-Unfortunately this is how [kramdown](https://kramdown.gettalong.org/) (Jekyll's markdown parser) works and it would probably do be easier to write custom markdown parser than hacking markdown to behave differently._
+Unfortunately this is how [kramdown](https://kramdown.gettalong.org/) (Jekyll's markdown parser) works and it would probably do be easier to write custom markdown parser than hacking kramdown to behave differently._

 ### Macros
 You can define global macros in your `_config.yml` file: